 Prices: from AUD345 per room

-Bermuda is located in the Atlantic Ocean, around 1000km off the coast of Cape Hatteras, North Carolina.
+Bermuda is also a major port of call for cruise liners.
 Although well north of the West Indies, it is often grouped with Caribbean destinations.

 More information about how to get to Bermuda…

 The public bus system offers an inexpensive way to explore Bermuda.
 Ferries also offer an enjoyable way to get around Great Sound Harbour.